 He appeared in numerous Campaigns and Engagements and was wounded at Gaines's Mill June, 1862, for which he was awarded the Congressional Medal of Honor for Gallantry, and again later at Gettysburg while serving as the Chief of Staff of the Army of the Potomac.

-politics, and railroading.
-One of his ventures was building a railroad in
+national politics, and railroading.
+One of his ventures was building a railroad

-is a brief explanation of the circumstances regarding the military actions
+following is a brief explanation of the circumstances regarding the military

-leading up to July 2nd, 1862: The Union 'Army of the Potomac' had conducted the
+actions leading up to July 2nd, 1862: The Union 'Army of the Potomac' had

 Butterfield commanded the Third Brigade, which was mauled by the Confederates